indygreg/mozilla-build-analyzer/README.rst

 Mozilla projects.

-The bulk of this project is a data store that is effectively a shadow-copy of build data which is canonically stored on Mozilla's servers.
+The bulk of this project is a data store that is effectively a shadow-copy of build data that is canonically stored on Mozilla's servers.
 We use Cassandra as the storage backend.
 Only some analysis is provided.
-However, additional analysis can be facilitated by combing through the mountain of data collected.
+However, additional analysis can be facilitated by combing through the mountain of data collected that you now have easy access to.

 You can think of this project as a combination of the TBPL database, Mozilla's FTP server (which hosts the output of all jobs), and Datazilla